-The Board approved LVJB's Service Plan at its meeting of March 2019.
+The Board approved LVJB's Service Plan at its meeting of March 2022.
 An update on the service plan is provided annually to the Board.
 Future developments are anticipated in the following service areas:

-Electoral registration
+Electoral Registration

-Following the Scottish Parliament Election, preparatory work will again commence for the annual canvass of electors.
-It is unclear whether the door to door element of the canvass will be undertaken given the on-going uncertainties with the pandemic.
-Principal work in connection with electoral registration will continue to centre on maintaining the electoral registers.
-It is also expected that a number of by-elections will take place within the period 2021/22.
+Following the Local Government Election, preparatory work will commence for the annual canvass of electors 2022 with principal work again focusing on maintaining the electoral registers.
+It is expected that a number of by-elections will take place within the period 2022/23, and any legislative changes which impact on the workload of our electoral service delivery area - in particular connected with the Elections Act 2022 - will be actively monitored.